 Data protection officer (DPO)

-A data protection officer (DPO) is an enterprise security leadership role required by the General Data Protection Regulation (GDPR).
-Therefore, Data protection officers are responsible for overseeing data protection strategy and implementation to ensure compliance with GDPR requirements.
+The General Data Protection Regulation (GDPR) requires a data protection officer (DPO), which is an enterprise security leadership role.
+Data Protection Officers are responsible for overseeing data protection strategy and implementation to ensure compliance with GDPR requirements.

 As outlined in the GDPR Article 39, the DPO’s responsibilities include the following:

 - Educating the company and employees on important compliance requirements.